napari/docs/docs/plugins/debug_plugins.md

     ```

 3. Setup the [pdb](https://docs.python.org/3/library/pdb.html) or the debugger in your IDE (such as [VSCode](https://code.visualstudio.com/docs/editor/debugging) or [PyCharm](https://www.jetbrains.com/help/pycharm/debugging-code.html#general-procedure)) to run this script in debug mode with any desired breakpoints set.
 For example, in VSCode, you can [set a breakpoint](https://code.visualstudio.com/Docs/editor/debugging#_breakpoints) by clicking on the line number in the script.
-4. Run the launch script in debug mode.
-For example, in VSCode, you can do this by opening the script in the editor, [selecting your napari virtual environment as the python interpreter](https://code.visualstudio.com/docs/python/environments) and then clicking the `Run and Debug` button in the left hand toolbar, and selecting `Python: File` as the run configuration.
+4. Run the created napari launch script in debug mode.
+For example, in VSCode, you can do this by opening the script in the editor, [selecting your napari virtual environment as the python interpreter](https://code.visualstudio.com/docs/python/environments) and then clicking the `Run and Debug` button in the left hand toolbar, selecting `Python: File` as the run configuration.
-5. At a breakpoint or exception (in VSCode, tick the `Raise Exceptions` box in the bottom left under the `Breakpoints` menu) you can then step through the code, inspect variables, and see the state of the napari viewer and your plugin.
-When you are done done debugging hit the continue button, napari will resume normal execution.
+5. At a breakpoint or exception (in VSCode, tick the `Raised Exceptions` box in the bottom left under the `Breakpoints` menu to see exceptions) you can then step through the code, inspect variables, and see the state of the napari viewer and your plugin.
+When you are done done debugging hit the continue button and napari will resume normal execution.
 See the image below for an example of a napari plugin debugging session in VSCode paused on a breakpoint.

 ![napari_get_reader](../images/vs_code_debug.png)